-- D. Once the Town Planner has determined that the submission is complete, the Town Planner shall: - 1.
-Place the item on the agenda for the next meeting of the Project Review Board for which the appropriate notification can be given. - 2.
-Distribute the application to the Town Engineer, Code Enforcement Officer, Public Works Director, Police Chief, and Fire Chief for their review and comment. - 3.
-Property owners within five hundred (500) feet of the proposed subdivision shall be notified in writing of all Project Review Board meetings at which the application is reviewed. - 4.
-Notify the clerk and the Project Review Board of the neighboring municipality if any portion of the subdivision abuts or crosses the municipal boundary. - F. The applicant, or his/her duly authorized representative, shall attend the meetings of the Board to present the final plan.
-Failure to attend the meeting to present the final plan shall result in a delay of the Board's consideration of the plan until the next meeting which the applicant attends. - G. At the initial meeting on the final plan, the Board shall determine whether to hold a public hearing on the final plan application. - H. If the Board decides to hold a public hearing, it shall hold the hearing within thirty (30) days, notify the applicant, publish a notice of the date, time and place of the hearing in a newspaper of local circulation at least two (2) times, and notify abutters of the hearing.
-The date of the first publication shall be at least seven (7) days before the hearing. - I. Within forty-five (45) days from the public hearing or, if no hearing is held, within sixty (60) days of the Town Planner's determination that the submission is complete, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, or at the initial meeting for final plan review, the Board shall make findings of fact, and conclusions relative to the criteria for approval contained in Title 30-A M.R.S.A §4404 and the standards of these regulations.
+D. Once the Town Planner has determined that the submission is complete, the Town Planner shall:

+1. Place the item on the agenda for the next meeting of the Project Review Board for which the appropriate notification can be given.
+2. Distribute the application to the Town's Peer Review Engineer, Codes Enforcement Officer, Director of Public Works, Police Chief, and Fire Rescue Chief for their review and comment.
+3. Property owners within five hundred (500) feet of the proposed subdivision shall be notified in writing of all Project Review Board meetings at which the application is reviewed.
+4. Notify the Town Clerk and the municipal reviewing authority of the neighboring municipality if any portion of the subdivision abuts or crosses the municipal boundary.

+F. The applicant, or their duly authorized representative, shall attend the meetings of the Board to present the final plan.
+Failure to attend the meeting to present the final plan shall result in a delay of the Board's consideration of the plan until the next meeting which the applicant attends.

+G. At the initial meeting on the final plan, the Board shall determine whether to hold a public hearing on the final plan application.

+H. If the Board decides to hold a public hearing, it shall hold the hearing within thirty (30) days, notify the applicant, publish a notice of the date, time and place of the hearing in a newspaper of local circulation at least two (2) times, and notify abutters of the hearing.
+The date of the first publication shall be at least seven (7) days before the hearing.

+I. Within thirty (30) days from the public hearing or, if no hearing is held, within sixty (60) days of the Town Planner's determination that the submission is complete, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, or at the initial meeting for final plan review, the Board shall make findings of fact, and conclusions of law relative to the criteria for approval contained in 30-A M.R.S. §4404 and the standards contained in this Ordinance.
 If the Board finds that all the criteria of the statute and the standards of these regulations have been met, they shall approve the final plan.
 If the Board finds that any of the criteria of the statute or the standards of these regulations have not been met, the Board shall either deny the application or approve the application with conditions to ensure all of the standards will be met by the subdivision.
 The Board shall issue a written notice of its decision to the applicant, including findings, conclusions, and any reasons for denial or conditions of approval.